mconf-cookbooks/mconf-stats/README.md

 }
 ```

-The secrets for lumberjack are expected to be at a data bag `lumberjack/secrets.json` by default.
+The secrets for Lumberjack (for securing Logstash inputs) are expected to be at a data bag `lumberjack/secrets.json` by default.

-#### mconf-stats::forwarder
+#### beats

+It installs Filebeat and Packetbeat on the same machine.

 Configuration example: